 Frequently Asked Questions

-About the Parole Urban Design Concept Plan Update
+About the Parole Town Center Master Plan Update

 The Parole Urban Design Concept Plan (UDCP) has guided land use and development and set general standards for the quality of design within the PGMA since it was adopted in 1994.
-This Plan was developed based on the land use, market and transportation conditions at that time and established a vision for Parole as an area with a diverse mix of uses and street-level activity in a compact, walkable built setting.
+This Plan was developed based on the land use, market, and transportation conditions at that time.
+It established a vision for Parole as an area with a diverse mix of uses and street-level activity in a compact, walkable setting.

 The GDP is Anne Arundel County’s comprehensive plan to guide growth and development in the County, prepared in compliance with State requirements and guidelines.
-Adopted by the County Council, the GDP establishes policies and recommendations to guide land use decisions over a 10- to 20-year timeframe.
+Once adopted by the County Council, the GDP establishes policies and recommendations to guide land use decisions over a 10- to 20-year timeframe.
 In 2021, the Office of Planning and Zoning submitted a revised General Development Plan, known as Plan2040, to the County Council for consideration.
 You can follow that process and the Plan's progress by visiting the Plan2040 web page.

-However, new challenges face Parole, and it is time to assess the current needs of the area.
+However, Parole faces new challenges, and it is time to assess the current needs of the area.
 With the assistance and input of citizens, residents, stakeholders, and County and City staff, an updated Plan for Parole will refresh the shared vision for the community, outline clear priorities for implementation of infrastructure needs, and clarify the policies and guidance that direct development in the PGMA.
-The revised Parole Plan will provide a broad guide for growth, development, and land use in the PGMA, and will outline development regulations and design standards for the area.
+The revised Parole Plan will provide a broad guide for land use in the PGMA, and will outline development regulations and design standards for the area.

-Note that the Plan will not provide detailed development or redevelopment schemes for any particular sites.
-The Plan will help guide current and ongoing efforts to address transportation issues, but initiatives such as US 50 improvements are separate, and Plan will coordinate with those efforts.
-Funding is not attached to Plan recommendations, but the Plan will help shape budget priorities, and other funding strategies may be recommended.
+The Plan will not provide detailed development or redevelopment schemes for any particular sites.
+The Plan will help guide current and ongoing efforts to address transportation issues, but initiatives such as US 50 improvements are separate, and the Plan will coordinate with those efforts.
+Funding is not attached to Plan recommendations, but the Plan will help shape budget priorities, and may recommend other funding strategies.
 Finally, the Plan may make broad recommendations for new infrastructure, but a firm schedule for implementation is deferred to more detailed infrastructure planning by appropriate agencies.